RuidiH/LocalStackExample/README.md

 #### 5. Install [Postman](https://www.postman.com/downloads/)
 Also check out the official documentation on how do send GET and POST request [here](https://learning.postman.com/docs/getting-started/first-steps/sending-the-first-request/)

+#### 6. Install [Golang](https://go.dev/) if you have not already done so.

+##### Note
+I recommend adding terraform and aws cli to [PATH](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho) if you have not done so.

 ## Execution